Atlantic.Net Blog

 Install sshpass in Linux

 sshpass is a simple and lightweight command-line tool that allows you to provide passwords to the command prompt itself.
-It is very useful in a shell script when you want to take backup via cron job.
+It is very useful in a shell script when taking a backup via a cron job.
 By default, sshpass is not included in any Linux operating system, so you will need to install the sshpass utility in your Linux system to pass the password with the SCP command.
-For Ubuntu and Debian-based operating system, install sshpass using the following command:
+For Ubuntu and Debian-based operating systems, install sshpass using the following command:

 apt-get install sshpass -y